Planetary Health: Protecting Nature to Protect Ourselves

 Planetary health is an emerging field that addresses these concerns, and doctors, scientists and activists are starting to pay attention.
 The new book Planetary Health: Protecting Nature to Protect Ourselves provides an overview of this approach — which considers threats to our ecosystems as threats to our own wellbeing, with an emphasis on solutions — and serves as a guide on how to respond.

 The following is an excerpt from Chapter 1 of Planetary Health, edited by Samuel Myers and Howard Frumkin.
+Dr. Frumkin will appear as part of the 2020 Bioneers Conference.
 Copyright © 2020 by the authors.
 Reproduced by permission of Island Press, Washington, D.C.

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, …it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair.” —Charles Dickens, A Tale of Two Cities

 By many metrics, there has never been a better time to be a human being.
 Indeed, the past 70 years have seen almost unimaginable improvements in global human wellbeing.
 Between 1940 and 2015 the percentage of adults around the world who could read and write doubled, from 42% to 86%.1 In 1950, there were 1.6 billion people living in extreme poverty and 924 million people not in extreme poverty.
 By 2015, there were 733 million people living in extreme poverty and 6.6 billion people not living in extreme poverty.2